Social Security Administration: History

 In 1960, the Supreme Court ruled in Flemming v.
 Nestor that the Social Security is not a system of 'accrued property rights' and that those who pay into the system have no contractual right to receive what they have paid into it.

 In April 2025, the Social Security Administration, under the Trump administration, falsely listed over 6,000 living immigrants in their database of dead people, which was a change implemented by acting commissioner Leland Dudek and Homeland Security Secretary Kristi Noem, with the support of the Department of Government Efficiency, reported The Washington Post.
 The newspaper also reported that the Trump administration ejected Social Security Administration senior executive Greg Pearre from his office and put him on leave after he objected to the false listings as illegal and cruel.
 In August 2025, a whistleblower filed a complaint that DOGE uploaded a database of Americans' sensitive Social Security information to an unsecured server, compromising the data of millions of people.
 A few days later, the whistleblower, the agency's chief data officer, submitted a resignation that he described as "involuntary" after being subjected to an alleged hostile work environment.

+Over the course of 2025, Social Security Administration staffing levels dropped by roughly 7500 workers, 13% of the total workforce.
+This constituted the largest one-year staffing drop in the agency's history..
+The administration also made an effort to move more services online, announcing a goal of cutting field office visits in half (from 31 million to 15 million visits) in fiscal year 2026 Researchers found that these changes made the process of claiming SSI and SSDI benefits significantly more difficult.